Lotte Reiniger

 In the film Die schöne Prinzessin von China (The Beautiful Princess of China), Lotte Reiniger is credited as both costume designer and production designer.

-Das Ornament des Verliebten Herzens
+Das Ornament des verliebten Herzens

 1919